KRKleinberg/Nate/README.md

 # Nate

-A multipurpose Discord music app.
+A multipurpose Discord music app built with Serenity, Songbird, Poise, and Lavalink.